oracle-livelabs/adb/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     FROM json_movie_data_ext;</copy>
     ```

-6. which should return a result something like this:
+6. The above query should return a result something like this:

     ![Result of querying external table](images/analytics-lab-2-step-1-substep-6.png)